CariusLars/ar_flutter_plugin/README.md

 ## Getting Started

-This plugin is still a work in progress and not usable right now.
+This plugin is still a work in progress.
 Keep posted for updates or contribute by creating a [pull request](https://github.com/CariusLars/ar_flutter_plugin/compare)!

 ## Roadmap